-Yellowstone's Largest Geyser Erupts 3 Times Puzzling Scientists
+Yellowstone's Largest Geyser Erupts 3 Times, Puzzling Scientists

-Yellowstone's Largest Geyser Erupts 3 Times Puzzling Scientists
+Yellowstone's Largest Geyser Erupts 3 Times, Puzzling Scientists

 The world's largest active geyser has erupted three times in the past two months at Yellowstone National Park, leaving scientists puzzled by the sudden and relatively frequent explosions.